itzJustKranker/netcore-todos/README.md

 If you have completed the setup steps above, you are now ready to build and run the application.

+> Ensure that your SQL Server instance is running and you have defined the correct connection string within the
+> `appsettings.development.json` file before attempting to start the application.

-The projects run configurations are defined within `src/Todos.WebUI/Properties/launchSettings.json`.
+The projects run configurations are defined within `launchSettings.json` in the `src/Todos.WebUI/Properties` directory.
 You should target your IDE to run the `Todos.WebUI` profile.
+If you are using Visual Studio, you should set the startup project as `Todos.WebUI`.

 If you are not using an IDE, the project can also be started from the command line.
-From within the `Todos.WebUI` directory, run the following command to run the application
+From within the `Todos.WebUI` directory, run the following command to start the application.

 ```bash
 dotnet run